Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b5lMzGupLTc.md

 ### Transcript

-> uh remember jace promises one breakout saves and all right it won't break your saves your trains might derail but you're the save should work it should load fine
+> remember jace promises one breakout saves and all right it won't break your saves your trains might derail but you're the save should work it should load fine